Faculty

 Program Manager:

-Suhana Chattopadhyay (Postdoctoral Fellow, Maryland Institute of Applied Environmental Health, School of Public Health).
+Suhana Chattopadhyay (Assistant Research Professor, Maryland Institute of Applied Environmental Health, School of Public Health).
 Dr. Chattopadhyay’s research interests focus on the role of bacterial microbiome present in tobacco products and their impact on the smokers’ oral microbiome.
 Her other interest lies in evaluating water quality in regard to food safety and risk assessment.
 She was also a former Global STEWARDS Fellow and previous to that worked at the Maryland Institute of Applied Environmental Health as a Senior Faculty Specialist.
 Dr. Chattopadhyay is the instructor of the spring semester course, MIEH 690: Experiential Exploration of Innovations at the Nexus of Food, Energy, and Water Systems (INFEWS).

 Print Friendly, PDF & Email